jangpiano75/MiPairGit/README.md

 # Troubleshooting Tips

-If you have any problems for using MiPair, please report in Issues (https://github.com/yj7599/MiPairGit/issues) or email Hyo Jung Jang (hyojung.jang@stonybrook.edu).
+If you have any problems for using MiPair, please report in Issues (https://github.com/YJ7599/MiPairGit/issues) or email Hyo Jung Jang (hyojung.jang@stonybrook.edu).

+* Tip 1.
+For the local implementation, depending on your pre-installed R libraries, your may need to some additional R packages.
+* Tip 2.
+For the local implementation, please make sure if you have the most recent package version for the local implementation